codedealer/nv_clipper/src/gui-frontend/design_doc.md

 It is paramount, that GUI is optional for the functioning of NV Clipper, and the app can still be run through CLI.

+The Python part that serves as a backend is located at `src/clipper/gui`.
+The frontend is located at `src/gui-frontend/src`.

 ## Barebones usecase

 1. Drop a JSON markup and a video source